Formula E race: BRS leader K T Rama Rao submits statement to ACB after lawyer denied entry

-The BRS leader, also known as KTR, said he handed over a written statement intended for submission to an ACB official, outside the office.
+The BRS leader, also known as KTR, spoke to the officials while seated in his car.
+He handed over his written statement intended for submission to an ACB official, outside the office and returned without appearing before the officials.

-The BRS leaders further claimed that the ACB was planning to conduct raids at his residence.
+The BRS leader further claimed that the ACB was planning to conduct raids at his residence.

 "Now they (officials) are saying you can't take the lawyer inside.
 So, I have given my statement whatever I had to give inside the office, I have given my statement to the DSP rank officer of ACB.
 He has given me acknowledgement," he said.

-He also insisted that he would provide all the information the ACB asked for in the presence of his lawyer. "... they have in the past created situations where things (statements) which have not been mentioned by our leaders were attributed to them," Rama Rao claimed.
+He also insisted that he would provide all the information sought by the ACB in the presence of his lawyer. "... they have in the past created situations where things (statements) which have not been mentioned by our leaders were attributed to them," Rama Rao claimed.

 Rama Rao expressed concern over being denied the company of his lawyer during the inquiry by the ACB and said the state government might manipulate his statements similar to what happened with former BRS MLA Patnam Narender Reddy.